katehret/measuring-language-complexity/README.md

 This repository contains all necessary R scripts to implement the compression technique developed and described in

-* Ehret, Katharina (2017).
-"An information-theoretic approach to language complexity: variation in naturalistic corpora".
+* Ehret, Katharina (2017).  "[An information-theoretic approach to language complexity: variation in naturalistic corpora]"(https://freidok.uni-freiburg.de/data/12243).
 FreiDok plus, Universität Freiburg.
 DOI: 10.6094/UNIFR/12243.

 This research was sparked by the typological-sociolinguistic complexity debate.
 Originally concerned with the question of whether or not all languages are equally complex, the focus of the debate has recently moved to developing and comparing metrics of language complexity.